 In accordance with the Administrative Procedures Act, PA 306 of 1969, these appendices "do not have the force of law."
+They are not mandatory and are intended for information only.

 INTRODUCTION

 The primary purpose of the Occupational Safety and Health Act of 1970 is to assure, so far as possible, safe and healthful working conditions for every working man and woman.
 The interim final occupational health standard for lead in construction is designed to protect workers exposed to inorganic lead including metallic lead, all inorganic lead compounds and organic lead soaps.